turbonomic/tbutil/docs/chromedp-plugin.md

 | byJSPath    | [ByJSPath](https://pkg.go.dev/github.com/chromedp/chromedp#ByJSPath) | - |
 | byNodeID    | [ByNodeID](https://pkg.go.dev/github.com/chromedp/chromedp#ByNodeID) | The selector must be specified as a single integer number |

 Note: you should only specify ONE of the "by..."" options.
-"BySearch" is the default.
+"ByQueryAll" is the default (note: this is different from the GO library which uses "BySearch" as the default).

 ## Query options